 Back in the day, feather dusters were a popular cleaning tool.
 They may have been effective at sweeping dust, but they don’t pick the dust up.
 Using a feather duster or dry rag is worse than not dusting at all since all they do is send dust particles into the air to settle back on surfaces.

 Microfiber cloths are able to attach themselves to even the smallest dirt particles, effectively removing them from the surface.
 Just don’t forget to clean your microfibre cloths regularly.

-Corporate Cleaning Solutions: Cleaning & well-being experts for Bath, Bristol and the SW.
+CCS: Cleaning & well-being experts for Bath, Bristol and the SW.